Our articling program

 Compensation and benefits

-You’ll be paid at the top of the range for downtown Vancouver law firms.
-The current salary for articling students in our office is C$55,000 per annum.
+You’ll be paid a salary that is competitive with downtown Vancouver law firms.
+The current salary for articling students in our office is C$65,000 per annum.

 As an articling student, you will also receive a number of benefits, including: